Lida-S6/Group-4K/README.md

 The data here include the interview questions, along with the transcripts that contain the participant responses, that were collected after interacting with the Figma prototype.

 ### Alternative format
-All interview transcripts can be also be accessed as a Word document for ease of viewing:
+All interview transcripts can be also be accessed as a Google Doc for ease of viewing: [View Full transcripts](https://docs.google.com/document/d/1NjvaOZ2wMrnO6ccfo_JE6TMOsEs9b4hPBkPl4i5Srn4/edit?usp=sharing)

 # Interview Procedure
 **The following introduction was provided to all participants at the start of the interview:**